HomeCommunity NewsBradenton BeachBradenton Beach budgeting begins

 City Treasurer Shayne Thompson helped compile the proposed budget. – Joe Hendricks | Sun

 City Treasurer Shayne Thompson said he previously met with each department head and commission member and the new fiscal year budget is built on two primary assumptions: maintaining the current 2.3329 millage rate and providing the city’s hourly employees with 8% wage increases and a $500 increase to the tiered longevity bonuses that will now range from $1,250 to $2,500 according to length of time employed by the city.
-Salaried department heads will also receive yet-to-be-disclosed pay increases.
+It was noted the salaried department heads would also receive pay increases, but the no exact figures were provided.

-“With those assumptions, the budget is very sound,” Thompson proclaimed.
+“With those assumptions, the budget is very sound,” Thompson said.

 According to Thompson, the city anticipates receiving $2.47 million in ad valorem tax revenues during the coming fiscal year, compared to $2.26 million during the current fiscal year.
 Due to increased property values, maintaining the current millage rate will subject Bradenton Beach property owners to higher property tax bills.